 We build resilience in some of our youngest neighbors by pairing students with volunteers who serve as caring mentors.

 Our teams work with tribal schools, community groups and healthcare providers to empower the Lakota community on Pine Ridge Reservation in South Dakota to improve their health and quality of life.
 Our work includes providing physical exams, behavioral health workshops, and CPR and first aid training.

 After years of volunteering in Nicaragua and Costa Rica, we are exploring new opportunities in Guatemala.
 Our work in Central America has included vision screenings, women’s health, community development and education initiatives.

 Our volunteers work alongside Ethiopian teams to deliver medical, surgical and dental care.
 Together, we’re also providing educational opportunities for health professionals and students and care for vulnerable children.

 World events and the spread of COVID-19 continue to disrupt our lives and that includes travel restrictions to keep us safe.
-Our programs in Ethiopia, Central America and Pine Ridge Reservation are suspended indefinitely.
+Our programs in Ethiopia and Central America are suspended indefinitely.
 It is our hope that we can resume our work as soon as world factors change.